jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 debug.Rmd | R Markdown document for visual quality assurance of the debug.py outputs. download_files.py | Helper script to download DHM\Punktsky pointclouds and DHM dtm rasters from the Kortforsyningen website. fill_processing_gaps.py | Fills incomplete variables with empty rasters (all NA) for the missing tiles.
-To be executed after processing. generate_dems.py | Generates DTMs from the pointclouds that are missing a corresponding DTM file. generate_list_of_vrts.py | Generates a text file containing a list of all vrt files in each subfolder of a given directory. generate_tile_footprints.py | Generates tile_footprint variable (based on dtm_10m by default). make_vrt.bat | Creates a vrt from all .tif files in the folder from which it is executed, 1st argument specifies the name of the output vrt file. make_vrt_subfolders.bat | Recursively creates vrt files within all subfolders of the current directory that contain tif images.
-Each VRT file is named with the subfolder name. plot_raster_3d.R | Set of helper functions to generate publication ready 3D plots of rasters in R using the *rayshader* package.
+To be executed after processing. fix_na_tile_data_type.py | Helper script to assist with post-processing after running fill_processing_gaps.py.
+Fixes the data type for any non Int16 descriptors, translting outputs to the relevant data types (e.g. Int32 or Float32)/ generate_dems.py | Generates DTMs from the pointclouds that are missing a corresponding DTM file. generate_list_of_vrts.py | Generates a text file containing a list of all vrt files in each subfolder of a given directory. generate_tile_footprints.py | Generates tile_footprint variable (based on dtm_10m by default). make_vrt.bat | Creates a vrt from all .tif files in the folder from which it is executed, 1st argument specifies the name of the output vrt file. make_vrt_subfolders.bat | Recursively creates vrt files within all subfolders of the current directory that contain tif images.
+Each VRT file is named with the subfolder name.
+(Scripts works, but is a bit buggy, should be replaced by a Python version in the long run). plot_raster_3d.R | Set of helper functions to generate publication ready 3D plots of rasters in R using the *rayshader* package.
 (Used to generate the figures for the manuscript).
 **process_tiles.py** | **Main script for processing**.
 Controls process managment and defines which processing steps are carried out.
 Uses the functions defined in the *dklidar* modules.
 **progress_monitor.py** | **Progress monitor**.
 Run this script in a separate OPALS shell to keep track of the processing.
 Launch after initating processing using `process_tiles.py`.